 d) Severability.
 If any provision of this Agreement is deemed to be illegal or otherwise void, invalid, or unenforceable, such provision shall be disregarded and the remainder of this Agreement without such provision shall not be affected and shall remain in full force and effect.

-In Witness hereof of the Parties have duly executed this CONFIDENTIALITYAND NON-
+In Witness hereof of the Parties have duly executed this CONFIDENTIALITY AGREEMENT.

-COMPETITION AGREEMENT.

 CASCADE NATURAL GAS COMPANY